kiwiz/gkeepapi/docs/index.rst

 4. Upgrading to a newer version of Python (3.7+) has worked for some people.
 See this `issue <https://gitlab.com/AuroraOSS/AuroraStore/issues/217#note_249390026>`__ for more information.
 5. If all else fails, try testing gkeepapi on a separate IP address and/or user to see if you can isolate the problem.

 2. I get a "DeviceManagementRequiredOrSyncDisabled" :py:class:`exception.LoginException` when I try to log in.
+(Not an issue when using :py:meth:`Keep.authenticate`)

 This is due to the enforcement of Android device policies on your G-Suite account.
 To resolve this, you can try disabling that setting `here <https://admin.google.com/AdminHome?hl=no#MobileSettings:section=advanced&flyout=security>`__.